dpc-sdp/sdp-docs/docs/bay/index.md

 # Bay

 Bay is a fully managed platform and hosting environment that provides an open Platform as a Service model managed by SDP.
-It:
-- is an open-source hosting platform based on Lagoon.
-- allows agencies to build, test and deliver websites via the cloud.
+It is an open-source hosting platform based on [Lagoon](https://github.com/amazeeio/lagoon) which allows agencies to build, test and deliver websites via the cloud.

 Bay is a Kubernetes-based (OpenShift) Docker container hosting platform with auto-scaling, auto-recovery and high-availability at core.